TheStatsProject/LMPW/content/mexican-migrant-labor-economic-impact.md

 </script>
 </div>

-**Key Takeaway:</b><br>
+**Key Takeaway:**
-<em>Tax contributions from unauthorized immigrants vary by country of origin but are a consistent fiscal benefit.</em></p>
+Tax contributions from unauthorized immigrants vary by country of origin but are a consistent fiscal benefit.

-<p style="color: #f0b90b;">Another element to check is the contribution of unauthorized workers to the country's industries.
-To do this, we must estimate the distribution of employees by each industry in the economy for natives and foreign-born workers, which is as follows:</p>
+Another element to check is the contribution of unauthorized workers to the country's industries.
+To do this, we must estimate the distribution of employees by each industry in the economy for natives and foreign-born workers, which is as follows:

 <div style="width: 100%; max-width: 900px; margin: auto; margin-bottom: 32px;">
     <h2 style="text-align:center; margin-top: 0; color: #f0b90b;">Industry Distribution by Origin Group (2022)</h2>